Hi, I'm Ethan Brandt

 About Me

 Hi, I'm Ethan Brandt, a game developer just getting out of college and ready to tackle the industry.
-I've been making games since the age of 4, I made many board and card games using my favorite characters from games (fortunately copyright law doesn't usual prosecute toddlers), designing the all the rules and systems.
+I've been making games since the age of 4, I made many board and card games using my favorite characters from games (fortunately copyright law doesn't usually prosecute toddlers), designing all the rules and systems.
 Even at that young age, I fell in love with the process of making things my friends and family could enjoy with me.
 At the age of 11, I started making video games, and I've been programming ever since.

 I've worked in almost every popular engine (these days I mostly use Unity), and more recently I've been working on my own game engine projects.
 I'm confident in C++, C#, Python, & RISC-V. I've released over a dozen projects online and have been slowly improving my craft over many years and iterations.
 There is nothing I would rather be doing than making games and I'm excited about my long future in the industry.